-Wildlife corridors are managed considering the presence of rare and threatened species within the ecological landscape.
+Wildlife corridors will be managed with consideration of rare and threatened species present within the ecological landscape.
 This will be done in consultation with relevant stakeholders; management documents (such as Recovery Action Plans and Conservation Advice); and spatial data.
-Management of biodiversity and environmental works will consider wildlife corridors and habitat connectivity on a landscape scale to plan effectively and implement projects that are of benefit.
+Management of biodiversity and environmental works will consider wildlife corridors and Habitat Connectivity on a landscape scale to plan effectively and implement projects that are of benefit.